The Geography of Modernization in Kenya

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Soja, Edward William, "The Geography of Modernization in Kenya" (1967).
-Geography - Dissertations.
-Paper 65.
+Geography and the Environment - Dissertations.
+65.